thatsOven/SynthScript/README.md

 	- `velocity`: relative volume of the note.
 Can be anywhere in the range 0-512.
 Default is 512.
 	- `delay`: amount of time (in seconds) to wait after the note started playing.
 Default is 0.
 	- `volumes`: a tuple containing the relative volumes of the left and right channels.
 The values can be anywhere in the range 0-1.
 Default is (1, 1).
 	- `release`: sets the time it takes for the sound to decay from the sustain level to an amplitude of 0 when the key is released.
+Default is 0.
 - Example:
 	```
 	NOTE C4 CHANNEL 2 ON USING myInstrument WITH (